adam-does-code/blog/content/post/coopIBM.md

 3. As someone who hasn't taken any commerce course besides Intro to Marketing in first year, working alongside with Dilek (our business intern) was amazing!
 Dilek constantly explained business terms, how she concluded to numbers of revenue, RIO, NPV, while still challenging us by asking US about the business side of our tool.

+4. With the Red Hat aquisition lots changed with the position of the WebSphere products and how they were offered.
+As a team, Dilek often sent us lots of resources to understand what this aquistion meant as well as challenge us with questions to help prep us for our NYC pitch and demo.
+Talking to other extreme blue teams also helped understand how each product fits at IBM and how they compliment each other (also learning the difference between cross-selling vs up-selling)!

 ### Acknowledgements!

+Dilek, Patrick, Ryan: Spending 12 weeks with only 3 team members got a little hectic but having such a different indivudal dynamic helped us shape our team harmony in different ways.
+It was great to have team members that were open to constructive feedback and were always ready to help in the hardest tasks.

+Our mentors!
+(Alasdair, YK, Cindy, Thomas): Having mentors that constantly helped us in times where we were most frustrated and confused was great!
+It was amazing how we would be stuck on a specific task for a few hours and Alasdair would instantly be able to figure it out, or point us to other IBMers who had such knowledge on a specific technology.

+Our manager (Sasa): Sasa spent so much time helping us with our presentation skills, and pitch.
+He even gave us our little saying at the end of the presentation where we would say "WAS up with your application!" that made lots of dragons and judges laugh.

+Our program manager (Jan): Jan was a great resource to understand how the extreme blue program went, planning such fun orientation tasks as well as making us all one big family.